openstack-archive/tripleo-incubator/tripleo-cloud/README.md

 * tripleo-cd-admins: A list (ircname,email,human name,comment) of people
   permitted root access to the tripleo cloud.
-This is used for recording details and for automatically creating admin user accounts.
+This is used for recording details and for automatically creating admin (and regular user) accounts.

+* tripleo-cd-users: A list of users of the TripleO CD overcloud - either TripleO ATC's or other folk which the TripleO PTL has granted access to the cloud.
+This is used to populate users on the cloud automatically, and new ATC's should ask for access by submitting a review to add their details.
+  The comment field should list why non-ATC's have access.

 * tripleo-cd-ssh-keys: The ssh keys for people in tripleo-cd-admins.